 You can read the full mortifying story on the blog, proving why I will never be a fashion blogger.

 My website got hacked last year and was completely shut down by my old web host for 4 days for….“inappropriate adult content”.
 Say what?
 Have you even seen my website?
 It’s pretty PG rated, aside from the odd bikini photo so let’s go with PG 13.
 When I found this out, I was shitting myself thinking that someone hacked my site and published porn, but it turned out to be a false alarm… just good old fashioned malware.

 In all seriousness though, at the time this felt like such a setback.
 After SO much work on this website over the years, I seriously considered quitting for the first time ever….but I’m still here (obvs) and thankful I didn’t quit in the midst of a difficult moment…so let the misadventures keep on rolling!

-*FYI: During this incident I switched to Siteground, who I cannot say enough good things about.
+*FYI: During this incident I switched my website hosting over to Siteground, who I cannot say enough good things about.
 If you are considering starting a blog, I highly recommend them.
 You can read more about how to start a blog, or use grab your own domain for less than your Starbucks latte with this link.

 I accidentally posted my ex’s facebook profile pic

 I was creeping the Facebook page of a guy I dated a while back and somehow accidentally (and unknowingly) pinned his profile photo to several of my blog’s Pinterest boards and group boards (damn you tailwind plug in!!!!!!!).